maksim-paskal/aks-node-termination-handler/README.md

 ## Alerting

-To make alerts to Telegram or Slack
+To make alerts to Telegram or Slack or Webhook

 ```bash
 helm upgrade aks-node-termination-handler \